#file-encryption #encryption-decryption #directory-structure #encryption #filename #decryption #aes-256

 • PBKDF2-HMAC-SHA256 is used for the key derivation.
 The default iterations the program use is 60000

-• Program refuse to encrypt already encrypted source files as a safe guard mechanism from double encryption.
+• Program refuse to encrypt already encrypted source files (with ".enom extension") as a safe guard mechanism by preventing double encryption (But is won't work when using file-level encryption).

-• In place file encryption and decryption is possible if the target directory is not specified as a Command line argument.
+• In-place file encryption and decryption is possible if the target directory is not specified as a Command line argument, but use in conjunction with "-d" option.

 • Source files can be deleted by passing the "-d" option.